ICRAR’s science program is based on the instinctive human endeavour to understand more about the nature of everything around us.

 The cutting-edge models developed by ICRAR use a range of techniques including numerical and hydrodynamical simulations, semi-analytic modelling and semi-empirical modelling to create accurate predictions of astrophysical processes including galaxy formation, galactic gas accretion and cosmic structure.
 Currently, several competing models of dark matter and dark energy are being tested for their agreement with new galaxy observations and the large-scale structure of the Universe, with the aim to validate or dismiss potential cosmological models.

-Project lead: Dr Cathryn Trott
+Project lead: A/Prof Cathryn Trott